 Here is an attempt to bring out my reflections to answers these questions.
 These reflections are based on my observations in classrooms, interactions with teachers, teacher educators and also from my readings on teacher development.

-Effective teachers are ones that not only contribute to academic excellence of students but also influence their attitudes and mindsets.
+Effective teachers are ones that not only contribute to the academic excellence of students but also influence their attitudes and mindsets.
 They address the needs of different children and helps them to discover their self and innate abilities.

 Ten Key mindsets, attitudes, skills and practices of effective teachers:

-- Good classroom management practices – They set up processes, routines and use every minute of time available in the class for creating productive learning atmosphere and reduce chaos.
+- Good classroom management practices – They set up processes, routines and use every minute of time available in the class for creating a productive learning atmosphere and reduce chaos.

 - Balanced planning and execution – They are very clear of the objectives of the class and choose appropriate teaching strategies and create opportunities for practice for students.

 - Relationship building – They deal with misbehaviours sensitively, challenge and motivate students to give their best and set up a strong culture to promote a growth mindset.